mcds-cmu/11634/f22/fall_final_presentation.md

 <h2>Secure NLP Inference</h2>
 <img src="https://i.postimg.cc/HxzpxqHt/Screenshot-2022-11-23-at-10-54-04-PM-Shreya-Sharma.png" alt="Sharma" />
 <p>Shreya Sharma</p>
 <p>With the advent of cloud computing benefits such as elasticity and availability at affordable rates, a large number of machine learning workloads are migrating to the cloud for operations.
 However, in this paradigm, sensitive data may be leaked to service providers if they are curious or compromised.
 This project aims at making existing NLP models oblivious, i.e., enabling secure inference on a trained BERT model without revealing any information about the client input data.
-Such a service can find uses in audits or private contract reviews, and entity recognition.<br /><br /> Thursday, December 8<br /> POS 153 <br /> 8:35-9:15<br /> <a href="https://cmu.zoom.us/j/99052277357?pwd=M0dhSDVCQ2gra1VlM3d4YTV1VjVkdz09"> Zoom link</a></p>
+Such a service can find uses in audits or private contract reviews, and entity recognition.<br /><br /> Thursday, December 8<br /> POS 153 <br /> 8:35-9:15<br /> <a href="https://youtu.be/jnu_cP0SFq8"> Presentation Recording</a></p>
 </td>
 </tr>
 <tr style="text-align: center;">